shreya320/MindMate/README.md

-[18-06-2025 14:04] shreya: MindMate: An AI-Powered Mental Health Companion with Sentiment Insights [18-06-2025 14:27] shreya: slightly unintuitive [18-06-2025 14:29] shreya: integrate the premium features [18-06-2025 14:29] shreya: have bubbles for feelings [18-06-2025 14:29] shreya: negative emotions have a certain colour of buble, and positive emotions have certain colours [18-06-2025 14:30] shreya: can provide a summary
+[18-06-2025 14:04] shreya: MindMate: An AI-Powered Mental Health Companion with Sentiment Insights [18-06-2025 14:27] shreya: slightly unintuitive [18-06-2025 14:29] shreya: integrate the premium features [18-06-2025 14:29] shreya: have bubbles for feelings done [18-06-2025 14:29] shreya: negative emotions have a certain colour of buble, and positive emotions have certain colours done [18-06-2025 14:30] shreya: can provide a summary

+things to do now:

+have a cover page
+save enteries as flash cards

+✅ [ ] Add a simple cover page (welcome + start button)

+✅ [ ] Implement flashcard-style view for previous entries

+✅ [ ] Generate mood-aware journaling prompts

+✅ [ ] Finalize grouped bar chart for mood by day

+✅ [ ] Add mood-based music or TED talk if score is low

+✅ [ ] Add optional keyword summary (word cloud)

+✅ [ ] Basic ethical alert trigger on “risky” phrases